gabrie-allaigre/config-properties/README.md

 ## Description

-Simplify configuration with file internal or external `properties` or `yaml` to a Component Bean (https://github.com/gabrie-allaigre/component-bean)
+Simplify configuration with file internal or external `properties` or `yaml` to a Bean.

 ## Configuration